clojang/jiface/README.md

 While JInterface is an invaluable tool for projects that need to have JVM and Erlang VM languages communicating with each other, it is rather verbose and cumbersome to do so in Clojure.
-The syntactical burden is often enough to discourage experimentation and play -- essential ingredients for innovation.
+The syntactical burden is often enough to discourage experimentation and play (essential ingredients for innovation).
-The primary goal of jiface is to make it not only easy to write for the Clojure/Erlang interface, but fun as well.
+The primary goal of jiface is to make it easier to write Clojure programs that need to communicate with Erlang nodes (including LFE and Elixir).

+For a comparison of JInterface, the low-level `jiface` API, the the high-level Clojang API, see
-For details on the `jiface` API and its relation to JInterface and Clojang, see [the APIs summary](http://clojang.github.io/jiface/current/05-apis.html) page.
+[the APIs summary](http://clojang.github.io/jiface/current/05-apis.html) page.